 Records that are closed to the public may still be retrieved by the responsible agency.

-if so, a representative sample of VERS Version 2 VEOs should initially be generated and tested to confirm the VEOs comply with mandatory requirements of the relevant standard (i.e. PROS 99/007 or PROS 19/05).
+if so, a representative sample of Version 2 or Version 3 VEOs should initially be generated and tested to confirm the VEOs comply with mandatory requirements of the relevant standard (i.e. PROS 99/007 or PROS 19/05).

-if not, some preliminary work will need to be undertaken in consultation with the PROV transfer archivist, to determine how the records can be best represented using the VERS Version 3 record structure and metadata scheme.
-This process, known as manual VEO creation, is typically repetitive in nature, often requiring several attempts before a final VEO ‘design’ can be confirmed.
+if not, some preliminary work will need to be undertaken in consultation with the PROV Transfer Archivist, to determine how the records can be best represented in Version 3 VEO format.
+This process, known as manual VEO creation, is typically iterative in nature, often requiring several attempts before a final VEO ‘design’ can be confirmed.
 Testing is required at each stage in the process.